 Ryan Severance – Vice President

-My name is Ryan Severance and it is my honor and privilege to serve the Club as Vice President.
+My name is Ryan Severance and it is my honor and privilege to serve the Club as Vice President in 2019.
 My passion for the LH platform began in May, 2005, when I bought my first car, a 2002 Dodge Intrepid ES.
-As I strived to make modifications, I became heavily involved with the LH-related car clubs, including LHForums.net and the 300M Enthusiasts Club.
+As I looked to make my Intrepid different than all the rest, I became heavily involved with the 300M Enthusiasts Club and the former LHForums.net.
 It was in these clubs that I made some of my best friends who were willing to help me make my Intrepid my own and these people remain my best friends today.
 I have been proud to serve on the Board of Directors since 2016 and as Vice President since 2017.

-My love for the LH platform led to my ownership of a 2001 Intrepid SE, a 2001 Chrysler Concorde LXi, and my current daily driver, a 2004 Chrysler 300M Special.
+My love for the LH platform led to my ownership of a 2001 Intrepid SE, a 2001 Chrysler Concorde LXi, and my current daily driver, a 2004 Chrysler 300M Special which I purchased from a Club member.
 Each of my LHs has been modified in some way to reflect my personality and with the gracious help of my friends from this Club.
-My 2002 Intrepid remains my prized possession and show car.
+My 2002 Intrepid ES remains my prized possession and show car.

 Robert Waikel – Secretary

 My automotive passion stems from helping my father work on cars since i was able to hold tools in my hands.
 Growing up, I’ve done many things that a back yard mechanic would work on, oil changes, modifications, engine overhauls to name a few.
-I’ve worked in the automotive field as an automobile technician, medical wire drawing (high end wire for pace makers and defibrillators) and a little over 6 months ago, I moved my way into the maintenance department.
+I’ve worked in the automotive field as an automobile technician, medical wire drawing (high end wire for pace makers and defibrillators) and about 1.5 years ago, I moved my way into the maintenance department.
 It’s great work, and a fun challenge.
 I now repair the equipment I used to make the medical wire with.

 Lindsey Jarvis – Treasurer